 The Technics EAH-AZ100 Moonlight Lilac will be available from May through Technics online and select retailers, priced at £259.

 Technics has announced a new Moonlight Lilac colourway of its flagship EAH-AZ100 True Wireless earbuds, in partnership with the Teenage Cancer Trust.
-The brand is donating 10 per cent of the sale proceeds directly to the Teenage Cancer Trust.
+The brand is donating 10 per cent of sale proceeds directly to the charity.

-Technics is also introducing a dedicated charity purchasing program, where an additional 10 per cent of sales from selected products will be donated directly to the charity.
+Technics is also introducing a dedicated charity purchasing program, where an additional 10 per cent of sales from selected products will be donated directly to the trust.

 The Technics EAH‑AZ100 use novel magnetic fluid driver technology, effectively a miniaturised version of the driver used in the high‑end EAH‑TZ700 wired in-ear monitors, which offers ultra‑low distortion, rich bass, and high‑resolution detail.